kubedb/docs/docs/setup/install/kubedb.md

 #### a.
 Install `license-proxyserver`

-Generate an online license-proxyserver token from `https://appscode.com/billing/{org}/license-proxy-server`, then store it in a Secret that the `HelmRelease` references via `valuesFrom`:
+Generate an online license-proxyserver token by following the [License Proxyserver guide](https://kubedb.com/docs/platform/v2026.5.22/guides/license-management/license-proxyserver/), then store it in a Secret that the `HelmRelease` references via `valuesFrom`:

 ```bash
 $ cat > license-proxyserver.yaml <<'EOF'